I Have Tingling and Numbness In My Toes – What Could It Be?

 Nutrition is such a vital part of our health that lack of certain vitamins and minerals can also cause peripheral neuropathy.
 In this case, it is the lack of B vitamins (B12, B1) that is documented to be the cause.
 In order to reverse this nutritional deficit, your doctor may recommend B- vitamin supplements.
 In our office, we carry Neuremedy, which is benfotiamine, an active form of thiamine, which helps nerves function properly.
 We recommend a loading dose the first month and then maintenance after that.
 The Neuremedy can also be used in other instances of neuropathy and many of our diabetic patients do use it.

 Sometimes there is no rhyme or reason as to why a patient would have peripheral neuropathy, and in those cases, it is referred to as idiopathic, or of unknown cause.
 In those cases, since no origin is known, it is difficult to know how to treat it.
-The symptoms of burning, aching, tingling, or pins and needles is the same.
+The symptoms of burning, aching, tingling, or pins and needles is the same, and here in our office we can look at your symptoms and guide you through your options for treatment just as we do in with all the other types of neuropathy.

 What Is The Treatment For Peripheral Neuropathy?